 Churches recognized by the Patriarchate

-The Patriarchate affirms the faith of Eastern and Western Rite Orthodoxy and so in principle accepts all valid sacraments conferred by churches that share this faith.
-For its part the Patriarchate shares aspects of its history with a number of churches, which it recognizes as fully canonical.
+The Patriarchate affirms the faith of Eastern and Western Rite Orthodoxy and so in principle accepts all valid sacraments conferred by churches that share this faith, including its fellow members of the Catholicate of the West.
+For its part, the Patriarchate shares aspects of its history with a number of other churches, which it recognizes as fully canonical.
 A partial listing of these jurisdictions is as follows:

 - The Ecumenical Patriarchate and the Greek Orthodox Church